-The Colorado Secretary of State has listed a number of common mistakes for notary publics to avoid on their website.
-Of course, all of these mistakes are also covered in our Colorado Notary Training, but since the state has specifically mentioned them, we feel that it's important to cover them here too.
+The Colorado Secretary of State has listed several common mistakes for notary publics to avoid on their website.
+Of course, all of these mistakes are also covered in our Colorado Notary Training, but since the state has specifically mentioned them, we feel it's essential to cover them here too.
 This is part two in a four-part series of blog posts.

-Since notary publics deal with jurats on a regular basis it might sometimes be easy to move into "automatic pilot" mode and begin to stop paying attention to the specifics of the language of the document.
+Since notary publics deal with jurats regularly, it might sometimes be easy to move into "automatic pilot" mode and begin to stop paying attention to the specifics of the language of the document.
 This is when mistakes can happen.
 A notary public should treat every document as if it's the first one the notary has ever notarized.
-This way the notary public will pay careful attention to all of the required details.
-It is especially important for the Colorado notary public to read over all of the required information to be sure that it is correct.
-Three common mistakes indicated by the office of the Secretary of State with regard to jurats are:
+This way, the notary public will carefully consider all the required details.
+The Colorado notary public needs to read over all of the required information to ensure it is correct.
+Three common mistakes indicated by the office of the Secretary of State concerning jurats are:

-- Notary publics sometime erroneously include their own name in the curate instead of the name of the person that is actually signing the document.
+- Notary publics sometimes erroneously include their name in the jurat form instead of the name of the person that is signing the document.
 Example: "Subscribed and affirmed before me this ___day of ___20__ by NAME."
-The NAME should be the signer/client's name, not the name of the notary public.
+The NAME should be the signer/client's name, not the notary public's name.

-The state also cautions notary publics to carefully read the notarization statement, which is often included in the document that is being notarized.
-Sometimes these statements might have been prepared for states other than Colorado and contain statements that are outside the powers of a Colorado notary public.
-In some cases signing these types of documents may even cause a notary public to be a party of the document rather than an unbiased witness.
+The state also cautions notaries public to carefully read the notarization statement, which is often included in the document being notarized.
+Sometimes these statements might have been prepared for states other than Colorado and contain statements outside the powers of a Colorado notary public.
+In some cases, signing these documents may even cause a notary public to be a party of the document rather than an unbiased witness.

 Make sure to never complete a notarization on or affix your seal to an incomplete jurat.